Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 ### Language versions

 Check [`README.md`](https://github.com/Mbed-TLS/mbedtls/blob/development/README.md#tool-versions) for the current minimum supported version of Python and other tools.
 Note that in addition to the public commitments, at any given time, there may be additional constraints due to the platforms on which we run automated tests.
-As of September 2022, Python scripts must be compatible with Python 3.5.

-For scripts that need to be backported, note that [long-time support branches](https://github.com/Mbed-TLS/mbedtls/blob/development/BRANCHES.md#long-time-support-branches) may support older versions of Python and other tools than the `development` branch.
+For scripts that need to be backported, note that [long-time support branches](https://github.com/Mbed-TLS/mbedtls/blob/development/BRANCHES.md#long-time-support-branches) may need to support older versions than the `development` branch.

 ### Script naming conventions